-Pain in the back of your leg (Sciatica) and your buttock is a sign that you are putting pressure on your nerve there.
-The most common cause of this nerve compression is a bulging or herniated disc in your low back.
+Pain in the back of your leg (Sciatica) and your buttock is a sign that you are putting pressure on your sciatic nerve The most common cause of this nerve compression is a bulging or herniated disc in your low back.

 The piriformis muscle is a deep muscle in your buttock and lies directly over the sciatic nerve.
 When this muscle tightens or spasms, it puts pressure directly on the sciatic nerve.
 When this muscle causes pressure on the nerve, it can lead to leg symptoms.